 For physicians, defining disability takes on added complexity because many specialize.
 An orthopedic surgeon who develops severe arthritis can no longer work in that field, but could potentially work as a general practitioner.
-So depending on the policy, this surgeon could receive full disability benefits for not being able to work as a surgeon, partial benefits or no benefits at all.
+So depending on the policy, this surgeon could receive full disability benefits for not being able to work as a surgeon, partial benefits, or no benefits at all.

 Others used a modified own-occupation definition.
-This means you will only receive benefits if you can’t work in your speciality and you don’t work another job.
+This means you will only receive benefits if you can’t work in your specialty and you don’t work another job.
 Any employment you take following your disability will impact your benefits.

 Even own-occupation provisions can differ by carrier.
 Plus, some policies explicitly prevent some specialists from obtaining an “own-occupation” provision, including neurosurgeons and anesthesiologists.